STAGE OF VENTURE

 The McCloskey New Venture Competition focuses on ventures that have not yet been launched or are at their earliest stages of launch.
 An eligible venture is one that has generated less than $500,000 in cumulative revenues, has received less than $500,000 in external financing and has been in operation less than three years.
 Eligibility will be determined at the sole discretion of the IDEA Center.

 It is our desire that the McCloskey New Venture Competition be an exceptional learning experience for our students.
 Many Notre Dame students are interested in innovation and entrepreneurship, but do not YET have their own ideas for new ventures.
 Inviting students to participate on faculty/staff, alumni and community teams is an excellent way for our students to learn and to experience the world of startups through the lens of a trusted entrepreneur.
-To this end, we have determined that Notre Dame faculty, staff and alumni ventures, as well as community ventures, may compete in the McCloskey Competition as long as a current Notre Dame or St.Mary's student is a participant on the team: student(s) must be involved in the business planning process, supporting efforts to conduct market research, developing the business model, and writing the required business plan.
+To this end, we have determined that Notre Dame faculty, staff and alumni ventures, as well as community ventures, may compete in the McCloskey Competition as long as a current Notre Dame or St.Mary's student is a participant on the team: student(s) must be involved in the business planning process, supporting efforts to conduct market research, developing the business model, and developing the required submission.
 Student(s) on the team must also help represent the venture in the semifinal and final presentation rounds.
-Adding students to the team will take place ONLY after round 1: all faculty/staff, alumni and community ventures are welcome to enter the competition by submitting the required round 1 executive summary.
+Adding students to the team will only be required after round 1: all faculty/staff, alumni and community ventures are welcome to enter the competition by submitting the Round One requirements.
 Those teams advancing to round 2 will be required to add at least 1 student to the team.
 We will provide detailed information about how to make these connections.

 Founder/Student relationships regarding any equity, payment if prize money is awarded, or ongoing involvement with startup is at the sole discretion of the founder/student relationship agreement and should be discussed upon initial meeting.
 The IDEA Center will only require notification of said agreement upon advancement to the Semifinal Round.